dolthub/docs/content/reference/sql/version-control/dolt-sql-functions.md

   Note: the CLI `dolt log` command defaults to "short", while this table function defaults to "no".
 - `--not`: Excludes commits reachable by revision.
 - `--tables`: Limits the log to commits that affect the specified tables.
-Any number of tables can be specified.
+Any number of comma separated tables can be specified.

 ### Schema